-Relationship to Building the Living City, the TRCA 2013-2022 Strategic Plan This report supports the following strategy set forth in the TRCA 2013-2022 Strategic Plan: Strategy 7 - Build partnerships and new business models accordance with the terms of the SLA.
+Relationship to Building the Living City, the TRCA 2013-2022 Strategic Plan This report supports the following strategy set forth in the TRCA 2013-2022 Strategic Plan: Strategy 7 - Build partnerships and new business models

 Budget estimates are confirmed each year based on project expectations and service delivery requirements.
 The projected budgets are as follows: 2020 - \$1.844 M, 2021 - \$1.908 M and 2022 - \$1.972 M. Additional services outside the agreement scope of the agreement will be negotiated separately.